 The Plan is established by City ordinances enacted by the City Council.
-The Plan is administered by the Board of Trustees of the Firefighters' Pension System of Kansas City, Missouri (Board).
-The Board is composed of nine members, four of which are the Director of the Fire Department, the Director of Human Resources, the Director of Finance, and the City Treasurer.
-One is an appointed retired member and the remaining four are elected by the members of the pension system.
+The Plan is administered by the Board of Trustees (Board) of the City of Kansas City, Missouri Firefighters' Pension System (Board).
+The Board is composed of nine members, four of whom are the Director of the Fire Department, the City's Director of Human Resources, the City's Director of Finance, and the City Treasurer.
+One is an appointed retired member and the remaining four are elected by the members of the Firefighters' Pension System.